There’s No Such Thing as a 'Non-Lethal' Weapon

 The US government loves to test new “non-lethal” weapons, like pepper spray.
 Photos via US Department of Defense Flickr feed unless otherwise noted

 Late last month, the spill of headlines calling out the Hong Kong authorities’ use of non-lethal weapons against democracy demonstrators gathered international attention and condemnation from NGOs like Human Rights Watch.
-For onlookers in the US, such news dovetailed with a St. Louis neighborhood’s standoff with riot police that spread 12 miles north, where yet another young black man was recently shot and killed by an off-duty officer.
+For onlookers in the US, such news dovetailed with a St. Louis neighbourhood’s standoff with riot police that spread 19 kilometres north, where yet another young black man was recently shot and killed by an off-duty officer.

 Videos by VICE